 C, a girl, attended the daycare for three years until her mother decided to care for her and her younger brother at home.
 C was eight and a half when she left the daycare.

 Four days after her last day at the daycare, C found herself at a slumber party, in a bedroom with three older girls.
 The girls were telling scary stories.
-C told the girls “Papa” had touched her private spot.
+C made a false child molestation claim by telling the girls “Papa” had touched her private spot.
 One of the girls told C they would have to report that to their mothers and rejected C’s plea that the mothers not be told.

 Three days later Det.
 Rod Meyers of the Flathead Co.
 Sheriff’s Office interviewed C. He found her account of genital fondling by Earl Hunt very credible.
 He told Earl so two days later, when he interrogated him.